BurnOutTrader/fund-forge/ff_strategies/README.md

                         }
                     }
                 }
+                StrategyEvent::OrderEvents(_, event) => {
                     // order updates are received here, excluding order creation events, the event loop here starts with an OrderEvent::Accepted event and ends with the last fill, rejection or cancellation events.
-                StrategyEvent::OrderEvents(_, event) => {}
+                }
+                StrategyEvent::DataSubscriptionEvents(_, events, _) => {
                     // if an external source adds or removes a data subscription it will show up here, this is useful for SemiAutomated mode
+                }
-                StrategyEvent::DataSubscriptionEvents(_, events, _) => {}
+                StrategyEvent::StrategyControls(_, _, _) => {
                     // strategy controls are received here, this is useful for SemiAutomated mode. we could close all positions on a pause of the strategy, or custom handle other user inputs.
-                StrategyEvent::StrategyControls(_, _, _) => {}
+                }
                 StrategyEvent::ShutdownEvent(_, _) => break 'strategy_loop, //we should handle shutdown gracefully by first ending the strategy loop.
                 StrategyEvent::WarmUpComplete(_) => {
                     warmup_complete = true;
                 }
+                //todo add more event types
             }
             notify.notify_one();
         }